That’s right. You heard me. I’ll never visit Paris in the winter ever again.

 I mean, I guess I wouldn’t turn down a trip to my favorite city in the world regardless of the season, but the point of this blog post is to give you a rundown on why winter is definitely my last choice for a visit.

-I’ve been to Paris four times.
-One spring (April), two fall-ish (late August into September and mid September), and one winter.
+I’ve been to Paris six times.
+One spring (April), three fall-ish (late August/September), one late fall/early winter (November) and one winter (December).
 Hands down the BEST time to visit Paris is September but that’s another post for another day.

 A lot of factors went into our choosing to go to Paris in December, including having to cancel our trip to Asia because of covid restrictions.
 So we traded the beaches of Thailand for the Eiffel Tower at Christmastime and I went into the trip exceptionally excited to experience the magical feeling of the City of Lights literally full of lights for the Christmas season.
 Don’t get me wrong, it WAS magical in a lot of ways and if you already have a Christmas in Paris trip on the books don’t let this blog post scare you.
 If anything I hope it helps with expectations.